SahilAujla/aa-sdk-private/site/packages/aa-core/provider/withCustomMiddleware.md

       content: ISmartAccountProvider • withCustomMiddleware
   - - meta
     - name: description
-      content: Overview of the withCustomMiddleware method on ISmartAccountProvider
+      content: Overview of the withCustomMiddleware method and accessing the customMiddleware readonly field on ISmartAccountProvider
   - - meta
     - property: og:description
-      content: Overview of the withCustomMiddleware method on ISmartAccountProvider
+      content: Overview of the withCustomMiddleware method and accessing the customMiddleware readonly field on ISmartAccountProvider
 ---

 # withCustomMiddleware